 Jen, Creative Director

 Showing up to date, real-time information meant the viewer is constantly motivated to click and engage with the hotspots.
-Their overlays share that perfect mixture of diverse content styles to bring the experience to life.
+Their overlays of this interactive video share that perfect mixture of diverse content styles to bring the experience to life.

 I picked La Mer because for me it has a different feel to a lot of what we’ve done in the past.
 It’s ultimately promoting a product, but it feels like a creative piece made for and about creatives rather than a purely shoppable video.
 Visually, I like the layering aspect of the overlays and how it feels collage/storyboard-esque, the video itself, with expert custom subtitle functionality.